-Since 2010, over four hundred local elected officials from communities across America have stepped forward to address the nation’s childhood obesity epidemic by signing up for Let’s Move!
+Since 2010, over five hundred local elected officials from communities across America have stepped forward to address the nation’s childhood obesity epidemic by signing up for Let’s Move!
 Cities, Towns and Counties (LMCTC), a key part of First Lady Michelle Obama’s Let’s Move! initiative, which is dedicated to reversing the childhood obesity epidemic within a generation, so that children born today will grow up healthier and able to pursue their dreams.

 The National League of Cities (NLC) works in partnership with Let’s Move! and the U.S. Department of Health and Human Services to provide cities, towns and counties with the tools and support they need to build healthy communities.

 LMCTC sites are encouraged to accomplish five measurable and achievable goals:

 To provide children with a healthier start, local elected officials commit to helping early care and education program providers incorporate best practices for nutrition, physical activity and screen time into their programs.